gschmutz/event-driven-microservices-workshop/02-working-with-kafka-broker/README.md

   kafkacat -Q -b broker -t <topic>:<partition>:<timestamp>
 ```

+Additionally Kafkacat shows the version which is installed.

+This is currentenly **1.6.0** if installed on Mac and **1.5.0** if installed on Ubuntu over package manager.
+The differences should be of no problem in the workshops of this course.

 Now let's use it to Produce and Consume messages.

 ### Consuming messages using Kafkacat